-My recent research trip to the United Arab Emirates was a great opportunity to sculpt a variety of animals that interest me.
+My recent research trip to the United Arab Emirates was a great opportunity to sculpt a variety of animals.
 In my last post I told you about visits I made to a camel breeding program and a saluki kennels that inspired me to begin some new sculptures.

 I was also mad keen to spend time watching some falconry and get up close to these magnificent birds.
-Falconry has been a part of desert life for thousands of years, originally a practical necessity for the Bedouin to supplement their basic diet of dates, milk and bread with an occasional rabbit.
+Falconry has been a part of desert life for thousands of years.
+It was originally a practical necessity for the Bedouin to add meat to their basic diet.
+Dates, milk and bread were supplemented with an occasional rabbit.
 Saker, Peregrine and Gyr falcons are used for hunting and celebrated in this traditional ancient sport that is revered throughout the region.
 “Through practising falconry, we recall our authentic Arab traditions and hold onto our old values and morals.”
 (The late Sheikh Zayed bin Sultan Al Nahyan quoted at Falcons of Arabia exhibition in the DIFC District, Dubai.)